Russia-Ukraine War: What to know on Day 6 of Russian assault - NewsBreak

 WHAT’S THE BATTLE LIKE IN UKRAINE’S SOUTHERN FRONT?

 Kyiv’s outgunned but determined troops have slowed Russia’s advance and held onto the capital and other key cities.
-But the attacks have taken a toll.
+The overall death toll from the fighting remains unclear, but the attacks have taken a toll.

-Russian strikes on the key southern port city of Mariupol seriously wounded several people.
+Russian strikes on Mariupol, a key southern port on the Azov Sea, seriously wounded several people.
 Separatist forces in Donetsk said they have established two corridors for the evacuation of civilians from Mariupol, which suggests that a large attack on the city could be imminent.
-The city is a key port on the Azov Sea.

 Russian forces have blocked the port city of Kherson, according to Ukrainian officials.
 And Russian artillery hit a military base in Okhtyrka over the weekend, killing more than 70 Ukrainian soldiers, the head of the region wrote on Telegram.